tejas-bakre/tokenizer/README.md

-# Project 1: Build Your Own Tokenizer
+# Tokenizer

-A Byte Pair Encoding (BPE) tokenizer built from scratch — the same algorithm used by GPT-2, GPT-4, and LLaMA.
+A Byte Pair Encoding (BPE) tokenizer built from scratch, the same algorithm used by GPT-2, GPT-4, and LLaMA.

 ---